 Make this quick and easy Pan Fried Crispy Pork Belly in 40 minutes.
 Only 4…

-Siu Mai (Shumai) are tasty open-faced dumplings filled with ground pork, shrimps, and other add-ins.
-They are one of the most popular dimsum offering that can be easily made at home.
+Siu Mai (Shumai) are open-faced dumplings filled with ground pork, shrimps, and other add-ins.
+They easy to make using store bought wrappers.

 I think it is safe to say that of all the dumplings found in a dimsum spread, Siu Mai (Shumai) is the most popular.
 Siu Mai is synonymous with dimsum and it is hard to imagine the latter without it.
 These tasty open-faced dumplings filled with ground pork and shrimps are usually the first items to be lifted off the cart when it approaches your table at the restaurant.